Burnout

 What does it feel like in your body?

-Does the feeling increase anxiety, anger, impatience or something else?
+Does the feeling increase anxiety, anger, impatience, or something else?

 This will help you figure out what you need to calm the feeling.

-3. Specifically identify the surrounding feelings.
+3. Specifically, identify the feelings surrounding the situation.

 What other aspects of the feeling are you noticing?
-Sometimes it’s helpful to think of them as sub-feelings.
+Sometimes, it’s helpful to think of them as sub-feelings.
 Think of them in terms of percentages.
 It might be 10 percent of one feeling, 30 percent of another, 70 percent of a different one.

 They also help you to define what you need from yourself, your body and others.

-4. Specifically define what you need.
+4. Specifically, define what you need.

 Take a step back and look at the big picture –